MarkusJx/node-ms-passport/README.md

 # node-ms-passport

 Microsoft Passport and Credential storage for Node.js.
 Only works on Windows.
 Obviously.
 Uses C# and C++ to store credentials and sign data.
+Typescript definitions are available.

 **This addon is only intended to be used with client-only applications, e.g. electron.**